 Arizona voters passed the Arizona Medical Marijuana Act in 2010, permitting the use of medical marijuana within the State of Arizona.
 See A.R.S. § 36-2801 et seq.
 This law has no impact on the federal Controlled Substances Act.
 Instead, the law contradicts, for the most part, the federal law.
 However, Arizona citizens are not without support.

-In October of 2009, President Obama’s Administration released a memo to its federal prosecutors encouraging them to not prosecute people who distribute marijuana for medical purposes in accordance with their state’s laws.
+In October 2009, President Obama’s administration released a memo to its federal prosecutors encouraging them to not prosecute people who distribute marijuana for medical purposes in accordance with their state’s laws.

 In the modern era, the Court has only done so where the federal government compels the states to enforce federal statutes.
 The basic rule is: Congress cannot directly compel states to enforce federal regulations.
 Can we extend that to say that neither Congress, nor the Department of Justice, can compel the State of Arizona to honor, or not interfere with, the Controlled Substances Act?
 Does Arizona’s medical marijuana law actually “interfere” with the federal law at all?
 Why can’t the State of Arizona legalize marijuana and therefore not criminally prosecute anyone in the state court system for marijuana offenses?